nenuadrian/3D-GPS-location-map-rendering-game-base-swift-ios-scenekit/README.md

-# 3D iOS Map Rendering App
+# 3D iOS Map SceneKit Rendering App - Mapzen data

 Was a basic attempt at a GPS based game (it was using pre-processed map data, Socket.IO for multiplayer, etc. but those parts were stripped to leave the working map draw)